-All drinks were made using water or a mixture of water and food colouring.
-For the Absolut Mistletoe, I used real ice rather than using a mixture of glycerin and water but you can easily skip the ice and use glycerin-water mixture instead.
-For the Classic Martini and Absolut Mistletoe, I wanted a bright white look whereas for the Orange Blossom Cocktail, I chose a warm edit to reflect the sunny mood and vibes given off by the palm leaves and drink.
+All drinks were made using water or a mixture of water and food coloring.
+For the Absolut Mistletoe, I used real ice rather than using a mixture of glycerin and water but you can easily skip the ice and use a glycerin-water mixture instead.
+For the Classic Martini and Absolut Mistletoe, I wanted a bright white look whereas, for the Orange Blossom Cocktail, I chose a warm edit to reflect the sunny mood and vibes given off by the palm leaves and drink.

 Camera Settings: Canon 6D MK II and Canon EF 50mm f/1.8 STM

 BTS of Absolut Mistletoe